 - ½ a tablespoon of ginger

-- 1 ½ tablespoon of celery seeds
+- 1 ½ tablespoons of celery seeds

 - 3 deseeded and chopped sweet red peppers